Clarke v. Wisconsin Elections Commission: Redistricting in Wisconsin

 Redistricting in Wisconsin has become an increasingly sensitive political topic in the state.
 According to the Constitution of Wisconsin, redistricting is supposed to be carried out through the normal legislative process, but that process has become nearly unworkable for redistricting due to an inability to come to consensus in divided government.
 The last time divided government succeeded at redistricting in Wisconsin was in 1971, when a Democratic governor and assembly came to a compromise with a Republican senate.
 Since then, federal courts handled redistricting in 1982, 1992, and 2002, and partisan maps were implemented by one-party government in 1983 and 2011.
 Before the 2020 cycle, the Wisconsin Supreme Court had only handled redistricting one time, in 1964.
 Cases came to the Wisconsin Supreme Court in 1982, 1992, and 2002, but the state court deferred in each of those cases, since federal law and federal court procedure had better tools for handling the map-making process.

-In 2011, one-party Republican government in Wisconsin produced one of the most dramatic gerrymanders in the history of the country.
-The map was highly successful in achieving its intended partisan result, protecting large and durable Republican majorities in the legislature regardless of swings in the state electorate.
+In 2011, the Republican government in Wisconsin enacted heavily gerrymandered maps, which protecting large and durable Republican majorities in the legislature regardless of swings in the state electorate.
 Abolishing the gerrymander became one of the top political objectives of the Democratic Party of Wisconsin, and maintaining the gerrymander became one of the top political objectives of the Republican Party of Wisconsin.

-By the time of the 2020 United States census, Wisconsin had returned to divided government, with a Democratic governor clashing with the entrenched Republican legislature.
+By the 2020 United States census, Wisconsin had returned to divided government, with a Democratic governor clashing with the entrenched Republican legislature.
 As most had expected, the divided government was unable to come to a compromise on redistricting as both sides placed their hopes in the courts.
-Democrats sought relief from a panel of federal judges—the process that had been used to draw compromise maps in 1982, 1992, and 2002.
-Republicans hoped that a conservative majority on the Wisconsin Supreme Court would help them save their gerrymander, by breaking with 60 years of legal history to usurp jurisdiction from the federal court.
+Democrats wanted federal judges to draw maps, as they had in 1982, 1992, and 2002, while Republicans hoped that the conservative majority on the Wisconsin Supreme Court would do so.